Affidavit: High School Football Players Laughed, Videoed During Brutal Sexual Assault Of Teammate

 School officials made no effort to contact the Oklahoma Department of Human Services, a mandatory requirement on reports of child abuse until November 10, according to the affidavit.

-Investigators have executed search warrants on the school district, seeking all communications of Wood, Bittle, Adams and Montgomery in which the assault was addressed.
+Investigators have executed search warrants on the school district, seeking all communications of Wood, Bittle, Adams, and Montgomery in which the assault was addressed.

 The football players were kicked off the team just before it lost to Booker T. Washington in the state championship game.
-Since all of those involved were juveniles, judicial action involving them will be a closed record.
+Since all of those involved were juveniles, the judicial action involving them will be a closed record.